 Do you …

-• Have the necessary organisational skills required to get your idea of the ground?
+• Have the necessary organisational skills required to get your idea off the ground?

 • Enjoy working alone?

-• Have right personality?
+• Have the right personality?
 Are you dedicated and determined?

 • Seize opportunity- always?